Purebred. Pure hearts.

 Show Name: JO'S 2 HOTT TO HANDLE @ BFA

-Full Panel Genetic Testing: MDR1/Clear on all other counts
+Full Panel Genetic Testing: MDR1 positive/Clear on all other counts

 See my results at Canine Health Check: (digital link coming soon - physical paperwork in hand)